dnlbowers/battleships/README.md

 ## **Logic Flow:**
 The game object gets created in the global scope and calls the welcome screen using dot notation.
 The user can read the introductory story, the rules or initialize the game.
 Entering either rule or story will bring the user to the main menu once read.

-Once the player presses "p" to play, the set player's method is called from the game class and creates the player objects.
+Once the player enters "p" to play, the set player's method is called from the game class and creates the player objects.
 The first object is created by asking the user for their name.
 The second gives a parameter the string  "Computer" by default.
 As part of the error handling for the name input, the user cannot enter their name as "Computer".

 ### ***Setup Phase:***
 The generation of a player object then automatically begins the game's setup phase via the init methods of both the Player and Board class.